Table of contents

 The results of our tests are displayed as follows:

-• The message “The winning ad was selected” informs us about the ad strategy yielding better results, along with a note whether this strategy won by a small or large margin.
+- The message „The winning ad was selected” informs us about the ad strategy yielding better results, along with a note on whether this strategy won by a small or large margin.
 It is worth remembering that the winning campaign is determined by comparing the cost of each campaign’s score (the score will be the event we chose when creating the test)

 The conclusions of the tests conducted are worth meticulously recording for yourself.
 You can then apply such acquired knowledge in practice, duplicating those most effective advertising creations and improving them based on the data obtained.